 Infusion: I heaping teaspoon to I cup of water.

 Sitz bath: Two double hands full of fresh or dried calendula.

 Fresh Juice: Wash the leaves and stems and flowers, and while still wet, push them through your juice extractor, or Vita Mixer.

 Ointment: Rinse, and dry the leaves, stems, and flowers by spreading them on wax paper (a fan blowing in the room helps).
 When all brittle and dry, crumble the plant parts as fine as you like it.
 Use a double-boiler on the stove, with water in the lower pot, and 1/4 a cup of olive oil, with 1/2 a cup of beeswax shavings.
 Drop hands full of the dried calendula in until it appears you can't soak much more.
 Heat gently until the the plant parts are quite limp and absorbing lots of the oil/wax.
 Then set it aside to continue absorbing - even overnight.
-Bring back on the stove the next day and heat just long enough to dissolve the hardened wax to liiquid state.
+Bring back on the stove the next day and heat just long enough to dissolve the hardened wax to liquid state.
 Strain the plant matter out, and pour the remaining liquid ointment into clean jars with good tight lids.

 I've just discovered a delightful herbal book written and illustrated for children.
 You should go have a look at some of the pages too.
 Another site has a recipe using both calendula and plantain for a lip balm.

-While I have Maria Treben's earlier book, "God's Pharmacy", I have found online that she has a newer edition out now called, "Health from God's Garden" (although that only has sample pages).
+While I have Maria Treben's earlier book, "God's Pharmacy," I have found online that she has a newer edition out now called, "Health from God's Garden" (although that only has sample pages).
 I was pleased to find more sites in which Maria Treben shares her knowledge of many herbs and herbal remedies.
 Here's her calendula page.
-(Note: her site has changed from an information site to a sales site).
+(Note: this site has changed from an information site to a sales site).